 I was worried my vibrant cranberry sauce was going to go the route of those odd leftovers, when I remembered how great all things are encased in brown sugar, butter, and oats.
 These bars can just as easily be made with canned pie filling or canned cranberry sauce, but this homemade cranberry sauce seriously couldn’t be easier.
 You put some cranberries, sugar, and orange juice in a pan, let it cook for 10 minutes, and voila!
 Tart, sweet cranberry sauce with a hint of zesty orange flavour.
 If you like your cranberry sauce classic, with the gorgeous bright colour of fresh cranberries, the simple recipe I’ve included here delivers on all counts.
 And if you like oat bars at all, you’re gonna love these.
 Leftovers or not, these are worth making cranberry sauce for at any time of year.

-I didn’t have much cranberry sauce leftover, so my middle layer is fairly thin with a high oat ratio which was fine with me because I luuuuurve the oats, but you could certainly make the middle layer thicker if you prefer, if you have more leftover cranberry sauce or want to add a few extra berries – throwing in some fresh raspberries would not be out of place at all!
+I didn’t have much cranberry sauce leftover, so my middle layer is fairly thin with a high oat to fruit ratio, which was fine with me because I luuuuurve the oats, but you could certainly make the middle layer thicker if you prefer, if you have more leftover cranberry sauce or want to add a few extra berries – throwing in some fresh raspberries would not be out of place at all!
 Just make sure you let the bars cool before cutting if you want nice crisp cut lines.
 If you want to eat it warm, scoop it out as more of a fruit crisp and top with some ice cream – you really can’t go wrong either way.

 And never fear, I have a great recipe coming your way tomorrow that uses up some of that leftover eggnog.
 We don’t let even the grossest leftovers go to waste ’round these parts.

 I know you’ll love these bars because they have the best ingredients (brown sugar, butter, and oats!) all in one place, they’re easily adaptable to your favourite fruit since you can substitute any pie filling for the cranberry sauce, and they’re great for little hands to help with.
 My 2-year-old son has become my usual kitchen helper, and this recipe involves digging your hands into the ingredients to get them combined – he was in his little boy glory and I didn’t have to get my hands dirty.
-WIN!
+Happiness abounds :)